You wake up one chilly morning and head into the bathroom. But when you turn on the tap, you get a sputter and then nothing. No water comes out.

 Tip #4: In Sustained Cold, Pipes That Have Never Frozen May Freeze

 The jury-rigged solution we came up with to keep our pipes from freezing seems to have worked.
-We made it through Friday night’s below-zero weather and still had running water on Saturday morning.
+We made it through below-zero weather and still had running water the next morning.
 We seemed to have dodged a bullet yet again.
-So with that, we felt like we’d be safe to leave town for a few days for New Year’s.
+With that, we felt like we’d be safe to leave town for a few days.

 Before leaving, we shut the water off to our water tank.
 It was an extra precaution, but one that we felt would protect our home in case the pipes froze.
 This way, even if a pipe burst, the damage would be limited since there wouldn’t be water to feed the leak.

-I woke up to a call from one of my tenants on Monday morning: She had no water in her unit.
+We got through the next few days just fine.
+But that Monday, I woke up to a call from one of my tenants.
+She had no water in her unit.

 In hindsight, I should have suggested that she leave her water dripping through the weekend.
 I didn’t think to do so because her pipes had never frozen.
 Indeed, there’s a first time for everything!